Learn about all the options to vote in California to make a plan to vote that works for you!

 Notice: Mail-in voting is a convenient and safe way to vote, but your ballot might not count if it’s submitted late or with errors.
 So follow the directions below on how to vote early or absentee and make your vote count in California.

 Voting by mail is a one step process in California.
-Beginning last year, ballots are now automatically mailed to all registered voters.
+Ballots are automatically mailed to all registered voters.

 After you complete your ballot, be sure to return it ASAP!

 Need your ballot sent to a different address?
-Apply for your ballot here by October 31st and follow the steps listed above.
-If you need a ballot mailed to a different address after this date, contact your county elections office.
+Apply for your ballot here as soon as possible and follow the steps listed above.

 Remember to sign your return ballot.